-\myparagraph{Our Approach} We introduce \ourapproach, a framework that combines small (pre-trained) language models (SLMs) and large language models (LLMs) to derive cost-effective and general solutions for SM.
+\myparagraph{Our Approach} We introduce \ourapproach, a framework that combines SLMs and LLMs to derive cost-effective and general \smabrev solutions.
 As illustrated in Figure~\ref{fig:framework}, \ourapproach is structured in two phases: \emph{candidate retrieval} selects a subset of the possible matches; and reranker, which ranks the candidates to make it easier for users to examine and select matches.
-We use this framework to explore three new strategies that use SLMs and LLMs: Using SLM as the candidate retriever and LLMs as the reranker; an automated, LLM-powered fine-tuning process for SLMs; and a combination of these.
-We propose new methods that address the context window and cost challenges associated with LLMs and the creation of training data to fine-tune SLMs.

-To address \emph{Challenge 1}, we leverage LLMs to automate the process of fine-tuning SLMs.
+To address \emph{Challenge 1}, \alg leverages LLMs to automate SLMs fine-tuning.
 Instead of relying on manually created training data and structure-based augmentation (e.g., row shuffling and sampling \cite{starmie2023,inSituSchMatcICDE2024}), we use LLMs to derive data.
-Using LLMs, we can add syntactic diversity and capture different representations for column names and their values.

-We use a multi-pronged approach to address \emph{Challenge 2}.
-By structuring the matching process in two phases, \ourapproach can use cheaper SLM-based methods for filtering candidates, thus reducing the number of matches that need to be checked by more costly rerankers, e.g., LLM-based rerankers, thereby reducing the cost and latency.
-We must also ensure that all necessary details are included in the prompt while staying within the context window limit.
-Thus we need to create representative samples the contents of the columns in candidate matches to be ranked by the LLM.
-In addition, LLMs are designed for textual data.
-To use them for tabular data, we must serialize the column content.
+Using LLMs, we can add syntactic diversity and capture different representations for column names and their values. \alg addresses \emph{Challenge 2} by using cheaper SLM-based methods for finding candidates thereby reducing the number of matches that need to be checked by more costly LLM-based rerankers.
+To ensure that all necessary details are included in the prompt while staying within the context window limit, we need to create representative samples of the columns in candidate matches to be ranked by the LLM.
+In addition, since LLMs are designed for textual data, we must serialize the column content.
 Selecting the right serialization strategy is still an open research problem that has attracted substantial attention~\cite{fang2024large,llm-table@sigir2024}.
 We explore different alternatives for both sampling and serialization.